nasjcodes/nasjcodes-vanillajs/README.md

 ## TO-DO
 * Add my resume, about myself, and contact details.
 This page will be used as my portfolio landing page.
-* Possibly use the GitHub API to programatically get repository details.
+* Possibly use the GitHub API to programmatically get repository details.
 * Optimize loading times via lazy loading.
 * Add ability to jump to id (#) of page.
 * Add ability for links to have children (/projects/project1).